shriphani/polyglot-toolbox/README.md

 python main.py cluster-documents europarl/europarl_full_noneval.txt europarl/europarl_skipgram.bin europarl/europarl_languages 21
 ```

 Which will save a model in `europarl/europarl_languages_langid.joblib`.
-This is a scikit-learn model and the language identification
+This is a scikit-learn model and language identification
-problem is plainly a cluster assignment problem.
+is done using cluster assignment.

 You can get cluster label assignments for a full file (I'm just using a 1000 document sample) using: